pranavgore09/shortner/README.md

 >`make createsuperuser`

+Then visit http://localhost:8000/ to make sure that Basic Django project is up and running.

 Visit http://localhost:8000/admin/ and login using newly created credentials.

 Visit http://localhost:8000/api/v1/makeshort to start adding data in Database